 Key Business Questions

-- Can we trace a number from report to source?
+- Can you trace a number from report to source?
 An unexplained adjustment in the management pack is not a data anomaly — it is a control failure.
 Lineage makes adjustments visible and attributed.

-The Data Trust Infrastructure
+The Data Operations Discipline

-1) Definition governance
+5) Definition governance

 Materiality thresholds — the levels above which a variance requires owner response, decomposition, or a reforecast trigger — are governed definitions too: set once, owned by the same process, and applied consistently in Reporting, Performance, and Planning.

-6) Audit readiness
+6) Continuous audit readiness

 Ownership and Control Map